Hey, it’s natural to get comfortable with regular stuff in our life.

 But after we take things for granted, we can end up neglecting them and then they start to deteriorate.
 For example: our health, relationships, business,finances, etc.

-There are little nudges that let us know when were taking something for granted.
+There are little nudges that let us know when we’re taking something for granted.

 Often times we ignore those nudges and they keep getting nudgy-er until it becomes unbearable or things fall apart.
 Does this sound familiar?